Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] It might be a subject of discussion during Sprint Retrospective.
 - [ ] It is the sole responsibility of the Developers to define it.
-- [ ] It is synonymous with acceptance criteria.
+- [ ] It is synonymous with Acceptance Criteria.
 - [ ] It can only be extended; nothing can be removed.
 - [x] It defines a state when the entire Increment is releasable.